+The Investing News Network spoke with Jeff Koyen about the real-world challenges that face blockchain, and how some are not unsurpassable roadblocks, but rather hurdles that can be overcome.

 We spoke with Jeff Koyen about the real-world challenges that face blockchain, and how some are not unsurpassable roadblocks, but rather hurdles that can be overcome.
 Below is a transcript of our interview with 360 Blockchain Advisor Jeff Koyen.
 It has been edited for clarity and brevity.

 Investing News Network: How do you evaluate blockchain’s scalability issues, like energy consumption and the cost of powering computers on a mass scale?

-360 Blockchain Advisor Jeff Koyen: We’re seeing a huge amount of redundancy in the blockchain system that’s causing concern among the issues of energy consumption and cost.
+360 Blockchain USA CEO Jeff Koyen: We’re seeing a huge amount of redundancy in the blockchain system that’s causing concern among the issues of energy consumption and cost.
 Redundancy is inherent to the system, since computers compete against each other to confirm a transaction.
 While competition is a good thing, it also eats electricity.

-But critics are talking about these issues while imagining a near future in which blockchain is part of our daily lives and used by every industry, but I don’t believe that will be the case.
+Critics are talking about these issues while imagining a near future in which blockchain is part of our daily lives and used by every industry, but I don’t believe that will be the case.
 When we evaluate scalability, we need to remember that blockchain won’t be used by every industry, and not as quickly or as widespread as it’s currently advertised.

 By the time blockchain is stitched into the fabric of our daily lives, these issues will have been solved.